ibm-cloud-docs/account/catalog-vsi-tutorial.md

 | `vsi_profile` | The profile of compute CPU and memory resources to use when creating the virtual server instance. | False | False |
 | `vsi_security_group` | The name of the security group that is created. | True | False |
 {: caption="Table 1.
 Parameters that you need to configure" caption-side="bottom"}

+## Add security and compliance controls
+{: #catalog-vsi-controls}
+{: step}

+Controls are safeguards that are used to meet security and compliance requirements.
+Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
+You can add controls that are not included in your readme file.

+1. Click **Add controls**.
+1. Choose a profile.
+1. Select the controls that you want to add to your version.
+1. Click **Add**
+1. Click **Next**.

 ## Set the license requirements
 {: #catalog-vsi-cfg-license}